EinarAndreas/combat_tests/reanalysis/Fadi_Towfic_generic_medicine/towfic_et_at.md

 lapply(includelibs, require, character.only = T)
 ```

-The important sample information is described in Table S1 from Towfic et al. the its usage in ComBat is described briefly in the methods;
+The important sample information is described in Table S1 from Towfic et al. and its usage in ComBat is described briefly in the methods;
 >  Each microarrays chip designation was supplied a batch label; there were 18 batches in all.
 The labels for the treatments (i.e. drug product, reference standard) were added as covariates.<cite> Towfic et al.

 Table S1 does have a "Chip"- coloumn, unfortunatly there is no dedicated "treatment"-coloumn.
 Communication with the corresponding author yielded this explanation
 > ..and the only thing we used as a covariate was the unique treatment names themselves (e.g. ³Medium² or ³RS").

-Based on these descriptions and the annotation for the GEO deposit, we compiled a more complete sample annotation file.
+Based on these descriptions and the annotation for the GEO deposit, we compiled a more complete sample annotation file (sampleannotation.csv).

 ```r